 2016- Editor, Book Series: Religion and Society in Asia Pacific (Palgrave Macmillan)

 2016- Member of the Editorial Board, International Journal of Asian Christianity (Brill)

 2013- Member of Advisory Board, Monumenta Nipponica (Sophia University)

 2010-2012 Editor, Monumenta Nipponica: Studies in Japanese Culture (Sophia University)

-2007 Guest Co-editor, Japanese Journal of Religious Studies
+1991 and 2007 Guest Co-editor, Japanese Journal of Religious Studies

 2004-2009 Associate Editor, Japanese Religions